Something old, something new, something borrowed, something blue and something else.💎

 “Something old, something new, something borrowed, something blue

 The meaning of this tradition dates back to Victorian England, today wedding jewelry ideas can be followed in creative and diverse ways, adding meaning and inspiration.
 Here are some ideas for following these rites.

-So it should be something belonging to any family member of the bride, it can be a handkerchief or piece of lace placed around the bride’s bouquet or fitted to the dress.
+So it should be a family heirloom, like a handkerchief or lace, adorning the bride’s bouquet or dress.

 An antique jewelry be it a necklace, earrings, a ring, a brooch, a pearl wedding hair accessories that would give a vintage touch to your wedding look.